Inheritance tax reforms for UK non-doms

 - The tail is increased by one tax year for each additional year of UK residence up to a maximum of 10 years.

-This means that an individual’s long term residence status will always be ‘reset’ once they have been non-UK resident for 10 consecutive tax years, which aligns with the new FIG regime.
+This means that an individual’s long term residence status will always be ‘reset’ once they have been non-UK resident for 10 consecutive tax years, which aligns with the new Foreign Income Gains (FIG) regime.

 The new tests apply to UK domiciled individuals in the same way as they do for non-UK domiciled individuals.
 Therefore, if an individual has been non-UK tax resident for at least 10 full tax years but had not lost their UK domicile status due to continued links to the UK, they will now only be subject to IHT in respect of their UK assets.

-Whilst a corporate entity cannot itself be charged IHT, a company will be treated as a long-term resident in a tax year if it is either incorporated in the UK or if it had been UK tax resident at any time during the previous tax year.
+While a corporate entity cannot itself be charged IHT, a company is treated as a long-term resident in a tax year if it is either incorporated in the UK or if it had been UK tax resident at any time during the previous tax year.

 Transitional rules

-There will be transitional rules that will apply to individuals who are non-UK tax residents in the 2025-26 tax year and are not UK domiciled on 30 October 2024.
-The IHT status of these individuals will be determined under the existing tests.
+Transitional rules apply to individuals who are non-UK tax residents in the 2025-26 tax year and were not UK domiciled on 30 October 2024.
+The IHT status of these individuals is determined under the pre-6 April 2025 tests.
 The new rules, being 10 years of UK tax residence in the last 20 tax years, will apply if they subsequently return to the UK.

-This means that individuals who have already left the UK, or who cease to be UK resident by 6 April 2025, will be subject to the following provisions:
+This means that individuals who ceased to be UK resident before 6 April 2025, are subject to the following provisions:

 - If they would not have been deemed-domiciled on 6 April 2025 (ie were not resident in 15 or more of the previous 20 tax years), then they will not have an IHT tail, or

-These transitional provisions will not apply to individuals who are UK domiciled under common law on 30 October 2024.
+These transitional provisions do not apply to individuals who were UK domiciled under common law on 30 October 2024.

 Excluded property